Evidence of Layered Positional and Directional Constraints in the Voynich Manuscript: Implications for Cipher-Like Structure: Conclusion

 \item \textbf{Negligible class-level MI.} Despite the rigid 80.6\% boundary alternation, positional class labels account for only 3\% of cross-boundary MI; the remaining 97\% resides in specific grapheme-to-grapheme transitions that depend on word order. \end{enumerate}

-The generative model testing adds a new result: across the full parameter spaces of a slot-based generator (12 ablations, 7 sensitivity sweeps, $>$2,000 runs), a Cardan grille generator (15 configurations including honest non-circular variants, 5 sensitivity sweeps), and the Naibbe cipher (20 runs each over Pliny's \emph{Naturalis Historia} in Latin and Melville's \emph{Moby Dick} in English), no configuration achieves all four signatures simultaneously.
-The slot-based generator and Cardan grille fail on complementary signatures through mechanistically distinct processes: in the slot generator, cross-boundary MI and Zipfian boundary distributions require opposite frequency-concentration conditions; in the grille, E$\to$S rate and Zipfian shape require opposite column-skew values.
-The Naibbe cipher, despite being designed to produce VMS-like output, scores 1/4, failing on E$\to$S, MI, and Zipfian shape, for structural reasons intrinsic to its card-independent encryption mechanism.
-The VMS holds all four simultaneously; no tested generator achieves this combination.
+The generative model testing, now evaluated against dialect-specific references, adds a refined result: across the full parameter spaces of a slot-based generator (12 ablations, 7 sensitivity sweeps, $>$2,000 runs), and a Cardan grille generator (15 configurations including honest non-circular variants, 5 sensitivity sweeps), no configuration achieves all four signatures simultaneously against either Currier~A or Currier~B reference values.
+The slot-based generator and Cardan grille fail on complementary signatures through mechanistically distinct processes: in the slot generator, cross-boundary MI and the E$\to$S rate require opposite frequency-concentration conditions; in the grille, E$\to$S rate and Zipfian shape require opposite column-skew values.

+The dialect-specific calibration strengthens these conclusions by ensuring they are not artefacts of aggregate threshold averaging, and by revealing that the two dialects impose quantitatively distinct but structurally parallel constraints.
+The complementary failure modes persist under both sets of thresholds, confirming that they reflect intrinsic generator limitations rather than boundary effects of calibration.

 These results are descriptive, not explanatory.
-They constrain what any proposed generative model must reproduce, and they demonstrate that the simplest instances of two prominent generative hypotheses, structured slot-based composition and Cardan grille, do not meet this constraint across their tested parameter spaces.
+They constrain what any proposed generative model must reproduce for each dialect, and they demonstrate that the simplest instances of two prominent generative hypotheses, structured slot-based composition and Cardan grille, do not meet this constraint across their tested parameter spaces for either Currier dialect.
 Whether more complex variants of these generators, typologically diverse natural languages, or different generative approaches can reproduce the joint profile is an open question and the necessary next step.